-Captain Ricky Jones will retire July 3 with 37 years of service, Driver Eddie Mitchell will retire July 3 after 31 years of service, and Captain/Shift Inspector Randy Rae will retire after 30 years of service.
+Captain Ricky Jones will retire July 3 with 37 years of service, Driver Eddie Mitchell will retire July 3 after 31 years of service, and Captain/Shift Inspector Randy Rae will retire after 30 years of service on July 11.

 One common thought among all three retirees is that their greatest pleasure from working at MFRD came from the opportunities they received to help the citizens in the community.
 “We respond to citizens on what is a lot of times their worst day,” said Mitchell, “and we try to make it better.”

 The three have also enjoyed forming lifetime friendships with their brothers and sisters at MFRD and in the fire service in general.

 Each was asked his most memorable call.
 For Jones, it was a house fire on Bell Street.
 “There were four people trapped inside,” he said.
 “One of my firefighters at the time was Bobby Canterbury.
 I did not realize it until later, but the people trapped inside were his family members.
 I will never forget that.”

 Mitchell could not settle on just one memorable call.
 He said in the Summer of 1985 when he was the only Firefighter at Station 3 (Mercury Boulevard) they responded to six fires in just one 24-hour shift.
 “There were two house fires, a huge tree fire at Middle Tennessee State University, a car fire, a brush fire, and a commercial fire,” Mitchell said.
 He also recalled May 2003 when straight line winds caused a lot of destruction across the city.
 “We left the station that evening and did not return till after shift change,” he said.
 “We went from one call to the next, and when we returned to the station, there was about a foot of standing water from the flood.”